-Instructions: To grant consent to share data, please check the box in the "Grant Consent" column beside the agency or agencies listed below.
-To withdraw previousl y granted cor nsent, please check the b ox in the "Withdraw Consent" column.
-Participant Name: Date Grant Consent Withdraw Consent Agency/Organization All agencies listed below Kansas Board of Regents, Adult Education Centers, and Kansas Postsecondary Educational Institutions Kansas Department of Commerce, including workforce partners receiving federal funds Kansas Department for Aging and Disability Services Kansas Department for Children and Families Kansas Department of Health and Environment I understand Kansas Department of Corrections granting consent allows selected Kansas State Department of Education agencies to share transcripts, employme also allows these age I understand that I car ent, goals, and ncies to use r n withdraw co form and subl d outcomes. my information nsent at any Shared data on to prepare time.
-To with I security number, date of birth, GED® exam scores, other may help determine if I qualify for career and training se reports and evaluate programs.
-Indraw consent, I may contact the agency or check the "Vabove.
-I understand that withdrawing consent will stop the rvices.
-My consent Vithdraw Consent" 0 71 a dania diff. da mat muscida a consent i understand that my t consent is voi untary.
-No s ervices will b e denied if I do not provide consent.
-By signing I acknowle agencies as checked nt consent o r withdraw pr reviously granted consent for the sharing of my personal data between the Parent/Guardian or S Student Signa ture (as app ropriate) Date
+Instructions: To gra below. nt consent to s share data, p lease check the box in the "Grant Consent" column beside the agenc y or agencies listed To withdraw previous sly granted cor nsent, please check the b ox in the "Withdraw Consent" column.
+Participant Name: Date Grant Consent Withdraw Consent Agency/Organization All agencies listed below Kansas Board of Regents, Adult Education Centers, and Kansas Postsecondary Educational Institutions Kansas Department of Commerce, including workforce partners receiving federal funds Kansas Department for Aging and Disability Services Kansas Department for Children and Families Kansas Department of Health and Environment Kansas Department of Corrections Kansas State Department of Education name, address, socia outcomes.
+Shared da information to prepar al security num ata may help d e reports and nber, date of letermine if I evaluate pro birth, GED® qualify for cagrams. hare my data with one another.
+Shared data may include exam scores, other test results, transcripts, employment areer and training services.
+My consent also allows these , goals, and agencies to use my form and sub- ndraw consent, I may contact the agency or check the "Vabove.
+I understand that withdrawing consent will stop th I understand that my consent is vol untary.
+No se ervices will b e denied if I do not provide consent.
+By signing I acknowle agencies as checked nt consent o r withdraw pr reviously granted consent for the sharing of my personal data between the Parent/Guardian or Student Signa ature (as app ropriate) Date to,